 We build the systems everyone else calls too ambitious.

 Base42 is an applied AI lab.
-We take on the builds at the top of a CXO's wishlist: closed-loop intelligence for precision plants, agent platforms that run enterprise workflows.
+We take on the builds at the top of a CXO's wishlist: a governed AI platform serving 5,000+ employees at one of India's largest media groups; machine intelligence for precision manufacturing.
 Engineered to production, on a stack you own outright.

 Dozens of tangled golden threads enter a machined dark metal block and leave as clean parallel lines